ajmal017/stockpeer/readme.md

 * Install /apple directory for push notifications (more on this later)

+* Install /daemon/conf.json for the Golang app

-* Install the .env file.
+* Install the .env file